-ProForm is a well-known heavy-hitter in the home fitness world and their SMART Pro 2000 Treadmill regularly earns a top spot on bloggers’ “best of” lists each year (my own included).
+ProForm is a well-known heavy-hitter in the home fitness world and their Pro 2000 Treadmill regularly earns a top spot on bloggers’ “best of” lists each year (my own included).

 There’s little room to debate the fact that this treadmill has a lot going for it – like a powerful motor, spacious running surface, folding deck, and an HD touchscreen display.

 But accolades aside, the Pro 2000 isn’t perfect.

-If you’re looking for an impressive treadmill to step your home gym up a notch, the ProForm SMART Pro 2000 might be a great fit for ya.
-This review is here to help you make that decision.
+But all things considered, if you’re looking for an impressive treadmill to step your home gym up a notch, ProForm’s Pro 2000 might be a great fit for ya, but there’s a lot you need to know before making that decision.

 After reading this, you should have a better understanding of whether or not this is the treadmill for you.
-Ok, let’s get to the good stuff already.

-ProForm SMART Pro 2000 Treadmill
+The ProForm Pro 2000 Treadmill

 According to their website (bias aside), they’re one of the most recognizable fitness brands in the world and one of the top earners in terms of units sold and money made.

 I have absolutely no figures to back this up, but if I had to guess, I’d say their statements are probably pretty accurate.

 They concentrate on cardio equipment and offer a little bit of everything- treadmills, ellipticals, bikes, you name it.

 Although all of their equipment is celebrated, I think it’s their treadmills that really put them on the map.

 The Pro series is their highest-end lineup and of course contains the treadmill we are here to learn about.

 All of their models fall in the budget to moderate price range- their most expensive treadmill is still well under $2000.

-- Spacious, 22″ x 60″ running surface
+- 20″ x 60″ running surface

-- Powerful, 3.5 CHP motor
+- 3.25 CHP motor

 - ProShox Cushioning system